Bonjour Tristesse (1958 film): Critical reception

-On Rotten Tomatoes, the movie has an approval rating of 84% based on reviews from 25 critics.
-Critic Keith Uhlich of Time Out New York wrote: "the director uses the expansive CinemaScope frame and his eye for luxuriant, clinical mise en scène to soberly probe rather than gleefully prod.
+In 2012, Tony Paley of The Guardian described it as "an example of Hollywood's golden age, and both its star and its famously tyrannical director are ripe for rediscovery."
+Also in 2012, Keith Uhlich of Time Out New York wrote, "[T]he director uses the expansive CinemaScope frame and his eye for luxuriant, clinical mise en scène to soberly probe rather than gleefully prod.
 The cast is across-the-board exemplary.
 Niven and Kerr keenly satirize their onscreen iconographies—the cad and the goody-goody, respectively—but it's Seberg who cuts deepest."